Takuro Ishii: Personal life

 Ishii's wife is FujiTV announcer Shiori Arase.
 He has two children, born in 2002 and 2005.
 His former wife is Azusa Senou, who was a member of CoCo.
 They were married from 1996 to 2000, but she left him because he frequently cheated on her with other women.
 One famous example occurred in 2000 when well-known NHK announcer Yumiko Udo was photographed coming out of Takuro's apartment in the early hours of the morning disguised wearing a wig.

+His daughter is professional tennis player Sayaka Ishii.